dell/csm-docs/content/docs/getting-started/installation/openshift/powermax/csmoperator/_index.md

     ```

 3. **Create Powermax Array Configmap:**

+   **Note:** `powermax-array-config` is deprecated and remains for backward compatibility only.
+You can skip creating it and instead add values for X_CSI_MANAGED_ARRAYS, X_CSI_TRANSPORT_PROTOCOL, and X_CSI_POWERMAX_PORTGROUPS in the sample files.

    Create a configmap using the sample file [here](https://github.com/dell/csi-powermax/blob/main/samples/configmap/powermax-array-config.yaml).
 Fill in the appropriate values for driver configuration.

    ```yaml
       # To create this configmap use: kubectl create -f powermax-array-config.yaml
       apiVersion: v1